serverless/serverless/docs/providers/aws/cli-reference/remove.md

 <!--
-title: Serverless Remove CLI Command
+title: Serverless Framework Commands - AWS Lambda - Remove
 menuText: Remove
-description: Remove a deployed service with the Serverless CLI
+description: Remove a deployed Service and all of its AWS Lambda Functions, Events and Resources
 layout: Doc
 -->